srl3630/DnR_Notes/interview-study-notes-for-security-engineering.md

 - Authentication
 	- Certificates
 		- What info do certs contain, how are they signed?
+          - Public and private key
+          - contains certificate info ( info about the cert owner)
+          - digital signature by CA
 		- Look at DigiNotar.
 	- Trusted Platform Module
 		- (TPM)